mattmassicotte/kernel-tutorial/tutorial-parts/1-grub.md

     mkdir -p build/isofiles/boot/grub

 Next, copy in the two GRUB bootloader stages we need.
-I found it fairly confusing that this is called a "1.5 " stage.
+I found it fairly confusing that this is called a "1.5" stage.
 It turns out this is just really bad naming, and stage1 is not required here.

     cp bootloader/grub-0.97-binaries/iso9660_stage1_5 build/isofiles/boot/grub/stage1
     cp bootloader/grub-0.97-binaries/stage2 build/isofiles/boot/grub/stage2

 Next, we have to create a bootable ISO.
 This is a fairly esoteric thing, and was the most complex part of this process by far.
 We need an ISO9660 filesystem.
 We need the interestingly-named "Rock Ridge" extensions to support grub's lowercase filenames.
-And, then we need equally interestinly-named El Torito extension to support bootable CD-ROMs. xorriso can create the image we need, but it is one tough tool to use.
+And, then we need equally interestingly-named "El Torito" extension to support bootable CD-ROMs. xorriso can create the image we need, but it is one tough tool to use.

 First try: make xorriso emulate a more user-friendly iso-creation tool, like mkisofs.
 I was able to find a bunch of instructions on how to use mkisofs to create a bootable GRUB image.